X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA17particles.md

 ## Exercises

-You can try these exercises to practice what you've learned:
+You can try these exercises to practice what you have learned:

 * Try playing with the explosion variables from the CheckCollisions method to alter the explosions
 * I wonder what happens if you do actually shoot a rocket off the screen?
 Global Thermonuclear War?
-How big is that explosion.
+How big is that explosion?

 ## The code thus far